-- The drug you have been taking is no longer on the plan's Drug List. - -- or -- the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.

-2. You must be in one of the situations described below:

-• For those members who are new or who were in the plan last year:

-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of 30 days.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.

-Level of Care

-El Paso Health Advantage Dual SNP (HMO D-SNP) transition process provides for other circumstances that exist in which unplanned transitions for current members could arise and in which prescribed drug regimens may not be on our formulary.
-These circumstances usually involve the level of care changes for a member that is changing from one treatment setting to another, such as:

-- 1. Members who enter LTC facilities from hospitals with a discharge list of medications from the hospital formulary with very short-term planning taken into account (i.e. under 8 hours). - 2.
-Members who are discharged from a hospital to a home with very short-term planning taken into account. - 3.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - Level of Care El Paso Health Advantage Dual SNP (HMO D-SNP) transition process provides for other circumstances that exist in which unplanned transitions for current members could arise and in which prescribed drug regimens may not be on our formulary.
+These circumstances usually involve the level of care changes for a member that is changing from one treatment setting to another, such as: - 1.
+Members who enter LTC facilities from hospitals with a discharge list of medications from the hospital formulary with very short-term planning considered (i.e. under 8 hours). - 2.
+Members discharged from a hospital to a home with very short-term planning. - 3.
 Members who end their skilled nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who need to revert to their Part D plan formulary. - 4.
 Members who give up hospice status to revert to standard Medicare Part A and B benefits. - 5.
 Members who end an LTC facility stay and return to the community. - 6.
-Members who are discharged from psychiatric hospitals with drug regimens that are highly individualized.
+Members discharged from psychiatric hospitals with drug regimens that are highly individualized. - 7.
+The foregoing circumstances often result in members and/or providers utilizing El Paso Health Advantage Dual SNP (HMO D-SNP) exceptions and/or appeals processes.
+For these unplanned transitions, El Paso Health Advantage Dual SNP (HMO D-SNP) makes coverage determinations and redeterminations as expeditiously as the member's health condition requires. - 8.
+El Paso Health Advantage Dual SNP (HMO D-SNP) transition process ensures appropriate medication reconciliation for member upon discharge from LTC facilities or other facilities, so that an effective transition of care can be accomplished. - a.
+The current standard of care promotes caregivers receiving outpatient